 “Why does romance get sneered at?
 I’m going to give you the same answer everyone else has given: romance is sneered at because it’s written by women, it’s written for women, and it’s written about women.”

 — Sarah Frantz Lyons, Editor, Riptide Publishing

 So that was it.
-It took a shot of feminist rage to spur me into action but here I am now, almost a year later and three chapters into my book.
+It took a shot of feminist rage to spur me into action, but here I am now, almost a year later and three chapters into my book.
 I really don’t care what anyone thinks about my affection for romance books or my aspirations to write them.
 Women’s stories – all types of women’s stories – matter.
-And for my money, I prefer stories when where women come out on top (no pun intended).
+And for my money, I prefer stories where women come out on top (no pun intended).